 The student must discuss his or her request for incomplete status with the instructor.
-If the incomplete status is acceptable to the instructor, the student obtains the form on-line "Request for Incomplete Status," from this handbook; the student completes the form as instructed.
+If the incomplete status is acceptable to the instructor, the student fills out the "Request for Incomplete Status," form (pg.
+58); the student completes the form as instructed.